 Managers can also remove reviewers from here, though they can also do this for their direct reports.
 They can also view the responses for their direct reports by clicking on the number of reviewers for each user, if that option has been enabled in the settings.

-Feedback about me – In this section you will see the list of multirater feedback received by you.
-Click on any cycle and a lightbox opens up.
+In this section you will see the list of multirater feedback received by you.
+Click on View next to the feedback to view the feedback form.
 If the HR has not enabled anonymity, you can see the feedback you have received.

 You can also download your reviews by clicking on the Export As PDF button.
 A PDF version of the review will then be downloaded to your system.